 The Terminator goes back to a shoddy hotel room where it hides out.
 It removes one of its eyes that had been damaged when it was shot by Reese.
 Under the eye is a sophisticated robotic eye that glows red.
 It dons a set of sunglasses, changes into different clothes and marches out to resume the hunt for Sarah, taking a pump-action SPAS shotgun and an AR-15 automatic rifle.

 At the police precinct, the Terminator arrives in the foyer just as Dr. Silberman is leaving and asks to see Sarah.
 The desk sergeant refuses to let the Terminator in.
 The Terminator looks menacingly at the desk sergeant and simply states "I'll be back."
-The Terminator goes outside and one minute later roars back in, crashing a car into the desk.
-It marches through the precinct, ruthlessly slaughtering every officer in its path.
+The Terminator goes outside and one minute later crashes a car through the front door.
+It marches through the precinct, ruthlessly shooting every officer in its path.
 The Terminator gets to a circuit panel and after ripping out a main circuit cable, shoves the live wire into the fuse box creating an electrical surge that blows out all lights in the building, leaving the policemen at a disadvantage.
 In the battle, Traxler is killed and Reese escapes confinement.
 He finds Sarah and the two escape the precinct.

 Meanwhile, the Terminator is back in its seedy motel room hideout looking at an address book that it took from Sarah and Ginger's apartment and sees a list of names including that of Sarah's mother who lives upstate.
 After harshly dismissing the hotel owner, the Terminator then leaves its room and gets on a stolen motorcycle and takes off on the road.